 Meetings typically take place more often than the two per year minimum stipulated in the terms of reference.
-The following individuals and organisations are invited to be represented at the forum: council officers, ward councillors, representatives from the various sports clubs that use the park, St Albans Civic Society, St Albans Police Community Team, Protect Clarence Park, Clarence Park Residents Association and John O'Conner (Grounds Maintenance) Ltd. Other local groups and members of the public can attend.
+Membership of the forum includes council officers, ward councillors, representatives from the various sports clubs that use the park, St Albans Civic Society, St Albans Police Community Team, Protect Clarence Park, Clarence Park Residents Association and John O'Conner (Grounds Maintenance) Ltd. Other local groups and members of the public can attend.